-The Goderich Exeter Railway operates a single track from Georgetown to Goderich, Ontario.
+The Goderich-Exeter Railway operates a single track from Georgetown to Goderich, Ontario.
 The shortest transport routes and associated distances for mostly rail mode transport are provided in Table 6-5.

 Rail service between the interim storage sites, via an intermodal transfer near the storage sites and Goderich is also feasible.
-The switch yard in Goderich offers an opportunity to construct either an intermodal transfer facility or to construct a switch for a local line providing service directly to the repository site.
+The switch yard in Goderich offers an opportunity to construct an intermodal transfer facility providing truck access to the repository site.

 Rail access to the Bruce Nuclear site has been dismantled since the facility was constructed.
-The used fuel inventory form the Bruce facility is assumed to be trucked to the repository site in Huron-Kinloss.
+The used fuel inventory form the Bruce facility is assumed to be trucked to the repository site in South Bruce.